 This is the second in Jim Orchard's three-part series on the formulation of Joe Biden’s climate change agenda.
-Part one is available here.
+Part one and part three are also available.

 On 15 March, during what turned out to be the final debate of the Democratic primary, Joe Biden and Bernie Sanders went back and forth on fracking.
 Biden got in the final line: “No more... no new fracking”.

 This was interpreted to mean that, if elected, Joe Biden would ban fracking.
 This would be a big deal and a major victory for progressives who were hoping by staying in the race, Bernie Sanders could push Biden further to the left on a number of key issues.
 With more debates, rallies and primaries to come, Sanders supporters were hoping to get more out of Biden — more money for renewables, a faster roll-out of electric vehicles and, most importantly for some, a stronger commitment to the full Green New Deal vision.

 So, what happened?
 Within days, the Biden camp clarified the comment explaining the candidate was only talking about banning new fracking permits on federal lands.
 A few days later COVID-19 effectively put an end to a Bernie Sanders primary squeeze play on climate change and the Green New Deal.

 This now seems like an eternity ago and the fact Joe Biden was so easily rattled into confusing his own position on fracking was lost in the maelstrom of the pandemic.
 The quote will not be lost forever — expect to hear it again as a sound bite in Republican election material.